Editor’s Note: This post has been updated with fresh links and new content.

 You could talk about the different solutions needed at each stage of parenting, from pregnancy to toddler.

-You have the most freedom to get a bit off-track in this area, but try your bring everything back to that central problem in a way that drives visitors toward the targeted action.
+You have the freedom to go into detail in this area, but try your bring everything back to that central problem in a way that drives visitors toward the targeted action.

 It presents a story that says YOU are the answer to your audience’s most pressing problems.

-One of the easiest ways to evidence this story is social proof.
+And one of the easiest ways to support this story is with social proof.

-Anyone can make claims, but if you can show people that you’ve already solved these problems for others, they are far more likely to buy into the narrative.
+After all, anyone can make claims.
+But if you can show people that you’ve already solved their problems for others, they are far more likely to buy into your narrative.

-When a lot of people see the phrase “social proof”, they think social media icons with “like” counts or tweets or a whole slate of other random stuff.
+Now, when people see the phrase “social proof” these days, they often think of social media icons with “like” counts, or tweets, or a whole slate of other random stuff.

 Don’t do that!

-There are only two ways to make social proof work for you:
+There are only two ways to make social proof effective on your landing page.

 - Influential reference